The Massachusetts Boater Safety Handbook

 The Official Boating Handbook of the Massachusetts Department of Natural Resources - Web Version

 Table of Contents

-Vessels on federally controlled waters or on Massachusetts coastal waters must be equipped with visual distress signals that are U.S. Coast Guard–approved, in serviceable condition, and readily accessible.
+Vessels on federally controlled waters or on Massachusetts coastal waters must be equipped with VDSs that are USCG–approved, in serviceable condition, and readily accessible.

 All vessels, regardless of length or type, are required to carry night signals when operating between sunset and sunrise.
 Most vessels must carry day signals also; exceptions to the requirement for day signals are:

 - Recreational vessels that are less than 16 feet in length